 There’s a lot of options for parlays on DraftKings.
 It can be disorienting.
 If you must play them, we recommend playing no more than one or two a week.

 There’s better ways to find long odds.
-Read weekly Nate’s column, Dispatches from a Degenerate, to find better value with long odds.
+Read weekly Nate’s column, Dispatches from Behind the Bar, to find better value with long odds.

 A prop, short for proposition bet, are bets that are not tied to the final score or outcome of the game.
 Prop bets are usually things like: